 Payout Ratio is the percentage of earnings paid as dividends to common stockholders.
 Payout Ratio is calculated as Dividends per Share divided by Earnings Per Share.

-Retention Ratio is the percentage of profits that are retained by the firm and is available for capital investments.
+Retention Ratio is the percentage of profits retained by the firm and is available for capital investments.

 Enterprise Value over EBITDA